itsmoops/ratherd-client/ideas.md

-if database is down, would you rather... go outside? because our servers are down. try again later ...dl pycharm

-have a different color rather panel if one rather is submitted by the user

-timer for how long it takes
-option to go back and change your answers view stats stats stats

 PUT is when you return the whole thing, PATCH you can just sent partial data

 	.
 Allow:GET, PUT, PATCH, DELETE, HEAD, OPTIONS